-- Protein: since cats are strict carnivores, their diet should contain around 30% crude protein when eating commercial food.
+- Protein: since cats are obligate carnivores, their diet should contain around 30% crude protein when eating commercial food.
 Of this protein, it is recommended that around 50-60% be of animal origin, as its biological value is greater than that of plant-based protein.

 - Carbohydrates: as we have already seen, cats have some difficulty digesting carbohydrates.
 They are also capable of synthesizing glucose from protein.
 However, the diet of cats should not only include meat as a raw material, since this can cause imbalances in the calcium/phosphorus balance and cause metabolic diseases.
 Up to 30% carbohydrates should be included to provide a balanced cat diet.
 The type of carbohydrate is also important.

 - Essential nutrients: there are certain nutrients that cannot be synthesized by the body of cats.
 These animals show a certain inefficiency for the synthesis of taurine and arachidonic acid.
 They lack the enzyme that transforms beta-carotene into vitamin A. Neither can they transform tryptophan into vitamin B3.
-This makes it necessary to provide these nutrients through food to avoid the appearance of deficiencies.
+This makes it necessary to provide these nutrients through food to avoid the appearance of nutritional deficiencies.

 Other recommendations for a cat's diet

 Regarding the management of food, we must point out some important aspects.
-In general, cats are animals that regulate their food intake well.
+In general, cats are animals that self-regulate their food intake well.
 They usually limit themselves to eating the amount of food they need to satisfy their energy requirements.
 Compared to dogs, they are less voracious animals and better chewers, meaning they can be given food more freely.
 However, in sedentary animals or those with a tendency to feline obesity, it is advisable to restrict access to food, dividing the daily ration into two or three meals.

 Cats must also have an unlimited supply of clean fresh water.
-This is especially important if we give them only dry feed since wet food at least provides some water.
+This is especially important if we give them only dry feed since wet food at least provides some hydration.
 We can encourage them to drink by giving them a running water fountain and we need to be especially careful on hot days to avoid dehydration in the cat.

-If you want to read similar articles to Are cats Carnivores or Omnivores?, we recommend you visit our Healthy diets category.
+If you want to read similar articles to Are Cats Carnivores or Omnivores?, we recommend you visit our Healthy diets category.

-- AVEPA Feline Medicine Specialty Group.
+- AVEPA: Feline Medicine Specialty Group.
 Cats and food.